swift2geek/fcpx-extractor/README.md

 1. Clone or download this repository.

-2. Double-click on the exported Quick Action file (FCPX-Chapter-Marker-Extractor.workflow or similar) to open it in Automator.
+2. Double-click on the exported Quick Action file (Get-FCPX-Chapters.workflow) to open it in Automator.

 3. In Automator, click "Install" to install the Quick Action.